Muhammad00Taha/rbac/README.md

 ---

 **Note**: This is a technical assignment project demonstrating RBAC implementation best practices in Laravel.
 All passwords are set to `password` for demonstration purposes only.
-In production, enforce strong password policies and use environment-specific credentials.